mtien314/streamlit-app/README.md

 * Sign in https://streamlit.io/ using the same mail as for github account where code is pushed (for ease)

 ### If your app is error free, it should get deployed !!
 My portfolio looks something like this
+# Preview

 <img width="568" alt="image" src="https://github.com/mtien314/streamlit-app/assets/90877954/a6216c79-c5dc-407f-9887-57fc9fbcc4d5">